W a s t e w a t e r Treatment

 The primary treatment of wastewater involves removing all of the larger solids from the sewage.
-These solids can be things like: food scraps, wet wipes, cotton tips and any other things that get put down the drain of flushed down the toilet.
+These solids can be things like, food scraps, wet wipes, cotton tips and any other things that get put down the drain or flushed down the toilet.

 The treated wastewater is taken into tertiary treatment process whilst the sludge is typically sent back to the primary treatment tanks to be processed further.